dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Started with rougelike.
 Did nothing major.. ihaven't even setup repo yet.. was just playing around based on some article and thought that would work but no..

 **Thoughts**: so confused as to the game itself.. sshould plan and work

+### Day 7: Apr-19-18 Thursday
+**Today's Progress**: Same as yesterday..both in terms of what I did and what went wrong.. planning to focus and work on it this weekend.

+**Thoughts**: But learned some cool stuff regarding aws today :)